Blog · Review Essay · Last reviewed June 25, 2026

 The Information and the Flood Beneath the Interface

 James Gleick's The Information is a history of messages, codes, networks, noise, data, and meaning.
-In the AI era, its value is not just that it explains Claude Shannon and the birth of information theory.
-It shows why systems that move symbols at scale can become mistaken for systems that understand the world.
+In the AI era, its value reaches past the lucid account of Claude Shannon and the birth of information theory: it shows why systems that move symbols at scale can become mistaken for systems that understand the world.

 The Book

-The Information: A History, A Theory, A Flood was published in hardcover in 2011 and in Vintage paperback in 2012.
-Penguin Random House lists the paperback at 544 pages and describes the book as an exploration of information, communication, and information theory, moving from talking drums and writing systems through code, telegraphy, Claude Shannon, and the contemporary flood of digital messages.
+The Information: A History, A Theory, A Flood was first published in 2011, with the Vintage paperback listed by Penguin Random House as published on March 6, 2012, at 544 pages and ISBN 9781400096237.
+The publisher describes the book as an exploration of information, communication, and information theory, moving from talking drums and writing systems through code, telegraphy, Claude Shannon, and the contemporary flood of digital messages.

 The book was widely received as a major work of popular science and intellectual history.
-Its publisher lists it as a New York Times Notable Book, a Los Angeles Times and Cleveland Plain Dealer best book of the year, winner of the 2012 PEN/E. O. Wilson Literary Science Writing Award, and a finalist for the 2012 National Book Critics Circle Awards and Andrew Carnegie Medal for Excellence in Nonfiction.
+Penguin Random House lists it as winner of the 2012 PEN/E. O. Wilson Literary Science Writing Award and finalist for the 2012 Andrew Carnegie Medal for Excellence in Nonfiction and National Book Critics Circle Awards; PEN America and the National Book Critics Circle archives confirm the PEN award and NBCC finalist record.

 Gleick's subject is not "information technology" in the narrow sense.
 He is interested in the long cultural and scientific process by which messages became separable from messengers, code became separable from speech, and information became something that could be measured, transmitted, stored, compressed, copied, and treated as a basic feature of reality.